tusharRawat821/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game.

-# This is 2-Player (PC vs Player) Tic-Tac-Toe Game project.
+### This is PC vs Player Tic-Tac-Toe game project.